Haideraliamjad/college-assignment/README.md

 ### Technology Stack

-Flowgrithm
+Flowgorithm

 ## Lessons Learned

 * How to track project versions
-* How to create flowcharts using flowgrithm
+* How to create flowcharts using flowgorithm